-Tips to keep window sills and tracks clean
+How to keep window sills and tracks clean

 Dust your window sill weekly or every two weeks to prevent dirt from building up.

-Cleaning window sills and tracks with ease
+Clean your window sills and tracks with ease

 While DIY cleaning is a cost-effective option, you may want to schedule a deep cleaning from time to time.
-Window cleaning services have the specialized tools and skills to effectively clean window sills and tracks.
+Window cleaning services have the specialised tools and skills to effectively clean window sills and tracks.
 When you need your windows thoroughly cleaned, save time and energy by hiring a professional.